CyberKnife Glossary of Terms

 Fractionation – Dividing the total dose of radiation into multiple smaller doses (usually administered daily) to permit surrounding, exposed healthy tissue time to repair.

 Glioma – Tumor that arises from the supportive tissue of the brain.
 Gliomas are the most common primary brain tumors.
 Examples include astrocytoma, ependymoma, oligodendroglioma and glioblastoma.

 Head frame (stereotactic head frame) – An external metal ring that’s affixed to a person’s skull with four screws.
 It contains markers (fiducials) that are visualized on a CT or MRI scan.
 Local anesthesia is used during the frame attachment procedure.
-Nearly all radiosurgical techniques for brain tumors (excluding the CyberKnife system and robotic radiosurgery) use such head frames.
+Nearly all radiosurgical techniques for brain tumors (except CyberKnife treatment and radiosurgery) use such head frames.

 Intracranial – A location inside the skull or brain.